oryanm/Layouts/README.md

 * Border
 * Grid

-Using the builder pattern and varargs, we're able to create a container, set it's layout and add it's components in one line.
+Using a [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) and varargs, we're able to create a container, set it's layout and add it's components in one line.
 Since `Container extends Component`, it's also possible to compose calls to Layouts to create complex structures.